 Changing the output power level after calibration affects the calibration status and it requires you to perform a new calibration.

-- 4 To set the number of measurements to be averaged, tap Average and enter a value between 1 and 100. - 5 To enable the Interference Rejection feature, select On.
+4 To set the number of measurements to be averaged, tap Average and enter a value between 1 and 100.